Download the ICC Trade Register report

 The ICC Trade Register is an unparalleled resource that measures global risk in trade and export finance.
 The ICC Trade Register is facilitated by the International Chamber of Commerce (ICC) and the world’s leading banks.

-The ICC Trade Register provides to its memebers:
+The ICC Trade Register provides to ICC Trade Register members:

 For more information on how to become a member and membership fees

-The 2023 ICC Trade Register report includes analysis on trade finance asset classes for more than a decade, the data – which has been compiled and provided by the 22 contributing banks and financial institutions – represents up to 23% of all global trade finance transactions.
+The 2024 ICC Trade Register report includes analysis on trade finance asset classes for more than a decade.
+The data – which has been compiled and provided by the 22 contributing banks and financial institutions – represents up to 23% of all global trade finance transactions.

 The report focuses on credit-related risk across trade, supply and export finance products, including:

-The ICC Trade Register project was established in 2011 with 7 banks.
+The ICC Trade Register project was established in 2011 with seven member banks.
 Since then, membership has grown to 22 banks across Europe, Africa, North America, Asia and Australia.
 ICC Trade Register members are ‘owners’ of the project and have a prominent role in steering the strategic direction.

 ICC Trade Register membership is open to any bank that has a demonstrable capability to collect and deliver data.
-Members of the Trade Register are not subject to the report fees, only to the maintenance fee.
-On the “provide to receive” principle, members benefit from further insights and down to even more granular information than in the full report.
-Membership is currently only available for regulated banks.
+Members of the Trade Register are not subject to the report fees, only to maintenance fee.
+On the “provide to receive” principle, members benefit from further insights.
+Membership is currently only available to regulated banks.
 Please contact ICCTraderegister@iccwbo.org for more information.

 ✓ Access to exclusive content